soxoj/username-generation-guide/README.md

 ## Primary info mining

-It is can be very improtant to check all the variants of non-english username.
-For example, person with a common name *Aleksandr* may have a passport with name `Alexandr` (letter `x`) and a work login starting with `alexsandr` (letters `xs`) because the different transliteration rules.
+It is can be very important to check all the variants of non-English usernames.
+For example, a person with the common name *Aleksandr* may have a passport with the name `Alexandr` (letter `x`) and a working login starting with `alexsandr` (letters `xs`) because of the different transliteration rules.

 This is a source of variability for us, so let's use it.

 - [BehindTheName](https://www.behindthename.com/name/john) - excellent site about names.
-There are common name variants, diminutives (very useful for personal logins) and other languages alternatives.
+There are common name variants, diminutives (very useful for personal logins), and other languages alternatives.

 !['Aleksandr' name variants](./pictures/behindthename.png)

-You can use simple script to scrape such data:
+You can use a simple script to scrape such data:
 ```sh
 $ python3 behind_the_names.py john diminutives
 Johnie